Foregoing Software ‘Insurance’ is Your Most Expensive Mistake

 1. Lost ROI

-The consequence that will get pinned on the CFO first is lost ROI.
+The consequence that will get pinned on you first is lost ROI.
 Enterprise software doesn’t come cheap.
 Most likely, you’ve poured tens or even hundreds of thousands of dollars into it.

 To the rest of the C-suite, a digital adoption solution might seem like just another budget item.
 Besides, if you’re already paying for such an advanced CRM system, shouldn’t that be enough?